Spudos/Pure-Drive-Fitness/readme.md

 Transparancy will be used where appropriate to add any required variatiosn to the colour scheme

-After a review of Google Fonts 'Poppins' was selected as the primary font
+After a review of Google Fonts 'Poppins' was selected as the primary font with Amatic SC used for quote style text

 ### 4.2 Navigation

 The nav function must exist on all pages and be fully responsive

-It will be identical on each page and will be shown as a 'hamburger' menu for smaller screens and as a horizontal list for larger screens
+It will be identical on each page and will be shown as a 'hamburger' menu

 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button